Battle of Ghazni: Aftermath

 The Indian Engineers won many awards, with Capt A.C.
 Peat of the Bombay Sappers winning a Brevet-majority and a C.B.
 Thirteen N.C.O.s and sappers of the Bengal Sappers and six of the Bombay Sappers were awarded the newly instituted Indian Order of Merit, (Third Class), in effect becoming the first recipients of a formal gallantry award to soldiers of the native Indian Army under British rule.
 However, two officers, Lt H.M.
 Durand and Macleod, who had played critical roles in the assault, were not recognised by the government of India.
 The Ghuznee Medal, a British campaign medal, was awarded to all ranks of the British Army who participated in the storming of the fortress.

 Ghazni is still feted as a major feat of arms by both groups of Engineers, which still exist today.
 The Bombay Sappers celebrate Ghazni Day each year on 25 February while the Bengal Sappers incorporated the Tower of Ghazni in their War Memorial constructed at Roorkee from 1911 to 1913.
-A bust of Subedar Devi Singh, first recipient of the Indian Order of Merit, was unveiled by Mr Virendra Kumar Singh, a fifth generation descendant of Subedar Devi Singh.
+Bengal Sapper Subedar Devi Singh was the first recipient of the Indian Order of Merit.

 Battle Honour 'Ghuznee 1839'

-Native troops
+Indian troops

 A battle honour of 'Ghuznee 1839' was instituted by the Governor General in India vide Gazette of the Governor General dated 19 November 1839 and date added vide Gazette of India No 875 of 1907.
 The battle honour is not considered to be repugnant.
 The honour was awarded to all native Indian units which were employed in the reduction of the fortress: